Best Dirt Bikes For Kids (Detailed Reviews & Buying Guides)

 Sturdy, Durable and Easy to Start

-Monster Moto Classic Mini Bike is a great dirt bike that will remind you of old-school minibikes.
-Monster has added modern features to the well-known minibike design that make it safer, easier to ride, and more suitable for beginner riders.
+The Mega Moto Classic Mini Bike is a great dirt bike that will remind you of old-school minibikes.
+It has added modern features to the well-known minibike design that make it safer, easier to ride, and more suitable for beginner riders.

 This bike has an 80cc 4-stroke overhead valve engine that offers more than enough power for any young riders.

 It can reach speed up to 23 mph.
-This Monster bike is not just powerful, but it also looks awesome thanks to the rugged steel tube frame and no-dent polypropylene fenders make this.
+This Mega bike is not just powerful, but it also looks awesome thanks to the rugged steel tube frame and no-dent polypropylene fenders make this.

 Other great features on this bike include an automatic clutch and adjustable handlebars.
 The braking is handled by a rear disc brake which provides more than enough stopping power for a bike of this size.
 The Super Grip tubeless pneumatic tires are mounted on steel rims and provide a comfortable ride on rough surfaces.
 The bike comes mostly pre-assembled.
 You only need to attach the handlebars, which is fairly easy and there is a toolkit included.